hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 		ssh root@<seed IP address>

-2. Update the `so_swift_storage_scale` parameter in the environment variables file used during the initial installation according to your storage needs.
+2. Update the `so_swift_storage_scale` parameter in the environment variables file, used during the initial installation, according to your storage needs.

 	<!---
 	2. Update the `so_swift_storage_scale` parameter in  `/root/configs/kvm-custom-ips.json ` file according to your storage needs.--->